laurenmoos/weird-mario/doc/april_report.md

 Reinforcement learning is based on rewards.
 Therefore, we considered three main basic approaches: rewarding when a specific game counter increased; rewarding when the computer program counter had unseen instructions; and rewarding increases on the maximum brightness of the screen.

-The research found that such rewards successfully incetivize the agents to trigger execution of weird-states, since weird states can produce significantly higher rewards than normal use of the game.
-The research additionally found that trained agents can impliclty distinguish triggers for profitable weird-state execution from triggers for unprofitable weird-state execution, demonstrating the trained agent's ability to statistically predict properties of emergent excution.
+The research found that such rewards successfully incentivize the agents to trigger execution of weird-states, since weird states can produce significantly higher rewards than normal use of the game.
+The research additionally found that trained agents can implicitly distinguish triggers for profitable weird-state execution from triggers for unprofitable weird-state execution, demonstrating the trained agent's ability to statistically predict properties of emergent execution.
 Finally, the research also produced a negative result: it was found that although mean score scaled with training and rose further for more powerful, compute-intensive agent types, these factors don't improve an agent's chance to earn extreme high scores.
 This may be a result of the agent prioritizing mid-gain lower risk strategies over huge-gain and high risk ones.
 A second and related cause may be the inability of reinforcement learning agents to continue searching for new strategies after discovering a reliable strategy.

 In general, it was found that reinforcement learning is promising for researching statistical patterns in emergent-execution spaces, but may be less promising as a direct technique for 'proof by demonstration' exploitation studies.
 The negative part of the conclusion remains tentative, since resource limitations ruled out experimenting with industrial-scale deep reinforcement learning, and deep reinforcement learning is known to be sensitive to scale.

 Future work will aim to integrate deep reinforcement learning and our genetic programming techniques.
-The literature suggests that hybrid reinforcement/genetic tecniques are well-suited for conditions where pure reniforcement learning prematurely settles on a mediocre strategy.
+The literature suggests that hybrid reinforcement/genetic techniques are well-suited for conditions where pure reinforcement learning prematurely settles on a mediocre strategy.
 The current iteration of our genetic programming framework Berbalang was designed for easy integration with deep-learning systems, so we expect the integration process to be rapid.

 # Overview